Skip to content

 By SOINTE ·

-SLA: The Agreement That Defines Your IT Support Quality
+SLA: The Agreement That Defines the Quality of Your IT Support

-If your business contracts (or is considering contracting) an IT support service, there is one document that should be non-negotiable: the SLA, or Service Level Agreement.
-Without a clear SLA, any promise of service is just words.
+If your business contracts (or is considering contracting) an IT support service, there is one document that should be non-negotiable: the SLA or Service Level Agreement.
+Without a clear SLA, any service promise is just words.

 Response Times

-Response time is the maximum period from when you report an issue to when a technician begins working on it.
-Do not confuse response time with resolution time: responding means someone is already dedicated to your problem, not that it has been fixed.
+The response time is the maximum period from when you report an incident until a technician begins working on it.
+Do not confuse response time with resolution time: response means someone is already dedicated to your problem, not that it is solved.

 A professional SLA defines response times according to incident priority: